qyNut/qyNut/README.md

-I’m @qyNut, Ph.D.
+Hi, I’m @qyNut, Ph.D.
 Student in Bioengineering at University of Illinois Urbana-Champaign.

 I work on ultrasound super-resolution imaging technique.